Bernard John McQuaid: SUNY Board

 Tensions between McQuaid and Ireland reached a boiling point in 1894.
 With the death of Bishop Francis McNeirny in January 1894, the Board of Regents of the University of the State of New York (SUNY) needed a Catholic board member.
 Two priests, Reverend Sylvester Malone and Reverend Louis Lambert, presented themselves as candidates to the New York State Legislature.

-McQuaid believed that both Lambert and Malone were too liberal to be on the SUNY board, so he announced announced his own candidacy.
+McQuaid believed that both Lambert and Malone were too liberal to be on the SUNY board, so he announced his own candidacy.
 He told Corrigan, "All I care about is to defeat these two."
 At this point, Ireland intervened to oppose McQuaid.
 Ireland convinced Lambert to withdraw his candidacy and successfully lobbied the legislature to appoint Malone to the SUNY board.

 Election of 1894

 Later that year, Ireland actively campaigned for the Republican Party in the 1894 New York state election.
 The election ended in a Republican victory along with the passage of the Blaine Amendment to the Constitution of New York, denying public funding to religious schools.
 Ireland's involvement in New York politics enraged McQuaid, who declared that Ireland "has no sense of the propriety of things."

 On November 25, 1894, McQuaid denounced Ireland during a sermon at St. Patrick's Cathedral in Rochester.
 McQuaid described Ireland's actions as "undignified, disgraceful to his episcopal office" and saying "this scandal deserves rebuke as public as the offense committed."
 After this public condemnation, McQuaid proudly told Corrigan, "It seems that Ireland and Keane were at Atlantic City the Sunday my sermon was delivered.
 They were hopping mad, and took no pains to conceal their anger."
 The Vatican expressed its displeasure about the sermon to McQuaid.
 In a letter to Cardinal Mieczysław Halka-Ledóchowski explaining his actions, he declared:

 Of late years, a spirit of false liberalism is springing up in our body under such leaders as Mgr.
 Ireland and Mgr.
 Keane, that, if not checked in time, will bring disaster on the Church.
 Many a time Catholic laymen have remarked that the Catholic Church they once knew seems to be passing away, so greatly shocked are they at what they see passing around them.